eTilbudsavis/native-android-sdk/README.md

 ```

 Typically you'll hook into LocationManager to get the device location, rather
-than hardcode it ;-)
+than hardcode it :wink: (but remember to properly ask for permission).

-### Performing yout first request
+### Performing your first request

 Let's try to get a list of catalogs.
+First of all, define a listener that will handle the request response:

 ```java
 // The callback interface